GeorgiaMap/partner-tools/overview/2021/README.md

 ## Locations and Events

 **Fields**
-Type (Location, Event, Deal)
 Name - with link to detail
-Presenter (Organization or other group) - with link to detail Category Tags
+Presenter (Organization or other group) - with link to detail Category Tags (under the name)
-ID (under the name rather than columns)
+Type and ID (under the name rather than columns) Edited By
-Edited By
 Date Edited